 In Latin American countries that were spared military dictatorship, from either the right or the left, the picture for gays was only marginally better.
 In Colombia, police brigades were rounding up gays, alongside prostitutes, drug addicts, and the homeless, as part of a “cleansing” policy to eradicate crime.
 Morality campaigns in Mexico kept gays in the closet, unable to live their lives openly or petition the government for protection against discrimination.
 As recently as the early 1990s, many Latin American nations still refused legal recognition of gay rights organizations, deeming them a threat to the family and the nation (this was the rationale given by the Argentine Supreme Court when it denied legality to a gay association in 1991), and revelers at gay pride parades covered their faces for fear of reprisals from employers, friends, and neighbors.

 Today, however, Latin America stands, alongside Western Europe and the United States, among the most progressive regions on LGBT rights.
-All Latin American nations have decriminalized homosexuality, with Panama being the last country to abolish an anti-sodomy law, in 2008; and all of them have laws in Uruguay, and in several Mexican states and the Federal District of Mexico City.
+All Latin American nations have decriminalized homosexuality, with Panama being the last country to abolish an anti-sodomy law, in 2008; and all of them have laws in the books protecting gays and lesbians against discrimination.
+Same-sex marriage is legal in Argentina, Brazil, Uruguay, and in several Mexican states and the Federal District of Mexico City.
 Bolivia, Chile, Colombia, and Ecuador allow same-sex civil unions that offer same-sex couples all the benefits of marriage save for the name.
 Some Latin American nations are now even forerunners in the global struggle for LGBT equality.